stemoutreach/PathfinderBot/Setup_and_Installation/Robot_Raspberry_Pi_Setup.md

    Check the network icon top right of the Taskbar.
 If the network icon looks like the image below, click icon and select the correct network to connect to.

+   Use the same wifi instructions as the Pi500.
+WifiSetup documnet is on the desktop.

    <img src="/zzimages/wifisetup-01.jpg" width="200" >

    Type in the wifi password using the on screen keypad.